 Surgeries on pets other than dogs and cats

 - We spay and neuter rabbits and other rodents; we also do surgeries on birds and other exotic species such as hedgehogs and reptiles.

-- MARS (Mountain Aire Avian Rescue Society): Shamrock Veterinary Clinic does complimentary work (including surgeries and treatment of sick birds and other animals) for this fantastic rescue society.
+- MARS (Mountain Aire Avian Rescue Society): Shamrock Animal Hospital does complimentary work (including surgeries and treatment of sick birds and other animals) for this fantastic rescue society.